Semi-parametric modeling of SARS-CoV-2 transmission using tests, cases, deaths, and seroprevalence data: Methods

-where $\alpha_0 > 0$ and $0 < \alpha_1 < 1$.
-This somewhat arbitrary functional form nonetheless ensures that on average probability of detecting a COVID-19 case grows with the population incidence, as shown in Figure \ref{fig:incidence_vs_positivity}.
-Parameters $\alpha_0$ and $\alpha_1$ can be thought of as reflecting testing guidelines.
-A model with $\alpha_0=0$ and $\alpha_1 = 1.0$ (i.e., $\mu^C_\ell = \Delta N_{\Ie\Is}(t_\ell)$) says that in interval $(t_{\ell-1}, t_\ell]$ testing is done approximately by sampling individuals uniformly at random, so that the positivity probability over time interval $ \ell $ is equal to the fraction of the population that transitions from early to progressed infection.
-As we increase $\alpha_0$ above 0 and decrease $\alpha_1$ below 1, the model mimics preferential testing of individuals who are more likely to have severe infection (e.g., testing only individuals with certain symptoms).
+where $\alpha_l > 0$.
+This functional form ensures that, on average, the probability of detecting a SARS-CoV-2 infection grows with the population incidence.
+Parameter $\alpha_l$ can be thought of as an effect of testing guidelines and practices.
+A model with $\alpha_l \approx 0$ (i.e., $\mu^C_l \approx \Delta N_{\Ie\Is}(t_l)$) says that in interval $(t_{l-1}, t_l]$ testing is done approximately by sampling individuals uniformly at random, so that the positivity probability over a time interval $ l $ is equal to the fraction of the population that transitions from the latent to infectious state.
+As we increase $\alpha_l$ above 0, the model mimics preferential testing of individuals who are more likely to have severe infection (e.g., testing only individuals with certain symptoms).

-We can streamline our surveillance model for case counts by integrating over positivity probabilities and arriving at the following Beta-binomial distribution:
+We can streamline our surveillance model for case counts by integrating over positivity probabilities and arriving at the following beta-binomial distribution:

-Properties of the Beta-binomial distribution imply that $\text{E}(Y_\ell) = T_\ell \times \mu^C_\ell$.
-This means that our model predicts that on average cases grow linearly with the number of tests administered.
-Keeping in mind our assumed relationship between $\mu^C_\ell$ and $\Delta N_{\Ie\Is}(t_\ell)$, the average number of cases also grows with accumulation of new infections.
+Properties of the beta-binomial distribution imply that $\text{E}(Y_l) = T_l \times \mu^C_l$.
+This means that our model predicts that, on average, cases grow linearly with the number of diagnostic tests administered.
+Keeping in mind our assumed relationship between $\mu^C_l$ and $\Delta N_{E I}(t_l)$, the average number of cases also grows with the accumulation of new infections.
 Furthermore, the variance of the fraction of tests that are positive under the beta-binomial distribution is

-where the variance under an analogous pure binomial model would be $ \mu_\ell^C(1-\mu_\ell^C)/T_\ell $.
-Hence, the overdispersion parameter, $ \kappa $, can be interpreted in terms of the excess variance of the beta-binomial model relative to a pure binomial distribution.
-In summary, our Beta-binomial distribution for observed case counts ensures that we do not confuse increase in testing for increase in COVID-19 incidence and implicitly allows for heterogeneity in the mean test positivity probability.
+where the variance under an analogous pure binomial model would be $ \mu_l^C(1-\mu_l^C)/T_l $.
+Hence, the over-dispersion parameter, $ \phi_C $, can be interpreted in terms of the excess variance of the beta-binomial model relative to a pure binomial distribution.
+In summary, our beta-binomial distribution for observed case counts ensures that we do not confuse increase in testing for increase in SARS-CoV-2 incidence and implicitly allows for heterogeneity in the mean test positivity probability.

+Finally, we model the number of observed seropositive cases $Z_{l^*}$ among $U_{l^*}$ tests with a binomial distribution:

+This simple model assumes the seroprevalence data comes from a high-quality study based on random sampling, which does not exhibit the problems observed in the testing data.

+In addition, we also consider a more typical approach to modeling observed cases, which is not conditional on tests and is similar to \eqref{eqn:mortalityemission}.